 While there’s still a great deal of debate going on about cannabis and its derivatives being useful from a therapeutic perspective, the potential for CBD oil to mitigate pain is something worth considering.
 A quick look into the history of cannabis, in addition to current anecdotal and scientific evidence, appears to speak for itself.

 Historically, there have been two types of cannabis used for therapeutic purposes.
 The two types of cannabis we are referring to are marijuana and hemp.

 Cannabis sativa is the species of cannabis from which marijuana originates, with additional sub-species like cannabis indica as well.
-Marijuana has psychoactive effects and is arguably the most well-known plant in the Cannabis genus.
-CBD hemp oil, however, is taken from a non-psychoactive, industrial variety of Cannabis sativa called hemp.
+Marijuana has intoxicating effects and is arguably the most well-known plant in the Cannabis genus.
+CBD hemp oil, however, is taken from a non-intoxicating, industrial variety of Cannabis sativa called hemp.
 Both marijuana and hemp have been used in the past to treat pain, among many other ailments.